IAIA24 Sessions

 Conference Topic: T1.
 The role of impact assessment in a Just Transformation

-Human Rights Impact Assessment can help strengthen the JUST of the Transformation.
-In this caravan session we will discuss human rights assessments of projects over the whole value chain of renewable energy and reflect on the human rights impacts, opportunities and challenges of the transition, and the methodologies to start address
+Human Rights Impact Assessment can help strengthen the JUST of the Transition.
+In this caravan session we will discuss different approaches to human rights assessments over the whole value chain of renewable energy and reflect on the human rights impacts, opportunities and challenges of the transition.

 Acceptance Status: approve